mukeshrajs2711/Lasso/README.txt

     designed to test the patience of the player.
 Get ready for some slow burn.
 The game is intentionally slowed down to 3fps to make it harder.

+Commands of the game:
+    't': To throw the lasso
+    'l': To loop the lasso
+    'y': To yank the lasso
+    '[': To reduce the angle of the lasso throw
+    ']': To increase the angle of the lasso throw
+    '-': To reduce the speed of lasso throw
+    '=': To increase the speed of the lasso
+    'q': To quit the game

 (*) Command to compile: ./compile.sh